 Agriculture and Agribusiness

-Canada’s agriculture sector is another key industry that is highly exposed to geopolitical risks, given its dependence on exports and global markets.
+Canada’s agriculture sector is another key industry highly exposed to geopolitical risks, given its dependence on exports and global markets.
 Canadian farmers and agribusinesses face potential disruptions due to trade barriers, sanctions or environmental policies imposed by other nations.

 Agriculture trade vulnerabilities